YYAppleFan/-MC/README.md

 - [End](README.md#end)

-## OS
+# OS

 OS，operating system,is a computer program that organizes a number of other programs at the same time.
-In this part,I'll introduce Windows®。
+In this part,I'll introduce Windows® and macOS®。

+# Windows
 Windows'UI(User Interface) design is from Apple.
-Apple's UI design was from Xerox.
-Mac OS was the first OS with UI.
+Apple's UI design was from Xerox. macOS was the first OS with UI.
 Bill Gates saw that and founded Microsoft and developed Windows 1.0.

 After that,Apple was angry because Windows is more famous than its Mac OS.